ajay-n-engineer05-creator/Gaslytics/README.md

 ## 🚀 Features
 - Real-time gas concentration tracking from CSV or sensor data
-- Data visualization dashboard using Python (Matplotlib, Plotly)
+- Data visualization dashboard using Python (Plotly)
 - Image enhancement and feature extraction for gas plume detection
 - Modular design for analytics and visualization
 - Custom alerts for threshold breaches